-I gathered the following insights and comments about this kit (main sources are Eric Verschuur, Dean Hemphill and 'WnB' from rec.models.scale):
+I gathered the following insights and comments about this kit.
+The main sources of information are Eric Verschuur, Dean Hemphill, 'WnB' from rec.models.scale and Rex Turner.

 The kit was originally tooled as a '71 Mach 1 (catalog number 1-7113-200, issued 1971), inheriting the basic chassis and engine options that came with the earlier MPC '69 and '70 kits, which explains some errors in the engine department.
 It was reissued in 1972 as a '72 Mach 1 (1-7213-225), most likely unchanged.
 A '71 Boss 351 is also reported to be issued in 1972, but possibly it is confused with the 1988 reissue?
 The '72 model was updated to a '73 with a new and longer bumper and a new grille, and interior revisions (catalog number 1-7313).
 It was reissued in 1980 or 1981 as a 'Mustang street machine', white with blue striping, and a large air scoop on the hood (catalog number 1-0805).
 The 1988 issue of the '71 Boss 351 kit (catalog number 6429) is actually the '73 kit with Boss 351 decals.
 You can now buy the same model as the AMT-Ertl 1971 Mustang (see 3/4 down the page).